By adding an oversized cashmere jumper this instantly gives it a more casual vibe.

 I am a sucker for a full-length lace dress and if it has frills and embroidery, then all the better!
 I definitely own far more than I need but like a magpie is attracted to sparkle, I’m helplessly drawn to lace and plenty of it!

 As gorgeous as they are, the problem is they’re not the most wearable of pieces, particularly during the day.
 Also, the best ones aren’t that purse friendly, so I’m not exactly getting my cost per wear out of them.
-This led me to thinking, is there a way I can take a glamourous evening dress and make it more daytime appropriate.
+This led me to think, is there a way I can take a glamorous evening dress and make it more daytime appropriate.

 Given that I am on the short side, anything that is long, whether it be dresses, skirts or trousers, I have to pair with heels.
 Although I’m a comfort first kinda gal, I do occasionally wear heels during the day.
 These boots are the one pair I’ll happily wear day to night.
 Also, if you read my last post about them (catch it HERE if you missed it), you’ll understand why I’m so keen to get my cost per wear out of them!

-So, to conclude, my top tips to making a full length dress daytime appropriate is add a cashmere or fine knit sweater, a backpack (ideally something vintage) and team it with a pair of boots.
+So, to conclude, my top tips to making any full-length dress daytime appropriate is to add a cashmere or fine knit sweater, a backpack (ideally something vintage) and team it with a pair of boots.
 Simple!